Generating spin polarization from vorticity through nonlocal collisions

 \textit{Equilibrium} -- We will now consider the conditions necessary to reach equilibrium.
-For the sake of simplicity, we consider uncharged particles, such that the chemical potential is zero.
-The standard form of the local equilibrium distribution function is~\cite{Becattini:2013fla}
+For the sake of simplicity, we consider uncharged particles, implying zero chemical potential.
+The standard form of the local equilibrium distribution function is~\cite{Becattini:2013fla,Florkowski:2017ruc,Florkowski:2018fap}

 where $\beta^\mu=u^\mu/T$ ($u^\mu$ is the fluid velocity and $T$ the temperature, respectively) and $\Omega^{\mu\nu}$ is the spin potential~\cite{Florkowski:2017ruc,Becattini:2018duy}.
 Note that the exponent of the distribution function has to be a linear combination of the conserved quantities momentum and total angular momentum.
 Here, we absorbed the orbital part of the angular momentum into the definition of $\beta^\mu(x)$~\cite{Becattini:2013fla} and we defined the dipole-moment tensor